jnidzwetzki/pg-dev-container/README.md

 To stop the execution at this point, open a new connection to the database server by running `psql test` from the terminal.

 Afterward, click on the editor and press `F5`.
 A drop-down menu is shown, which asks you to which process the debugger should connect.
 Type `test` and you should see two PostgreSQL processes containing the name of the `test` database.
 One process is the `psql` client, the other process is the actual PostgreSQL server backend.
-It is named `postgresql: vscode test [local] idle`. `vscode` is the user that is connected to the database, `test` is the database name`, `[local]` is the name of the client host, and `idle` is the transaction status of this backend.
+It is named `postgresql: vscode test [local] idle`. `vscode` is the user that is connected to the database, `test` is the database name, `[local]` is the name of the client host, and `idle` is the transaction status of this backend.
 This process should be selected from the drop-down list.
 Afterward the debugger attaches to this process.

 ![Set a breakpoint](./docs/images/attach_debugger.png)